-George W. Stow (sometimes spelled Stowe), geologist and ethnologist, was apprenticed to a London physician and attended medical lectures at King's College, London.
+George W. Stow (sometimes spelled Stowe), geologist and ethnologist, was the son of George Stow and his wife Sarah, born Bartlett.
+He was apprenticed to a London physician and attended medical lectures at King's College, London.
 However, when he reached the age of 21 in 1843 he abandoned medicine and emigrated to South Africa.
 Arriving in the Eastern Cape in December 1843 he worked as a teacher for the Colonial Church and School Society at Cuylerville.
-On 23 July 1844 he married Caroline E. Skinner and later married for a second and third time.
+On 23 July 1844 he married Caroline Elizabeth Skinner.
+After her death in 1867 he married Frances Sophia (Fanny) Heaviside in 1868, but she died in childbirth that same year.
+He then married (in 1869) Fanny Lewisa Russel de Smidt, who survived him and with whom he had five daughters.
 He was interested in the culture and customs of the indigenous population, as well as in geology, and during the Eighth Frontier War (1850-1853) collected fossil reptiles and plants while acting as secretary for a group of frontier farmers.
 A small labrynthodont amphibian, Micropholis stowii was later named in his honour by T.H.
 Huxley*.

 In 1853 he moved to Port Elizabeth and, while working as a bookkeeper, attended lectures by W.G.
 Atherstone* and R.N.
 Rubidge*.
 The latter was instrumental in gaining publication in the Quarterly Journal of the Geological Society of London of Stow's first paper "On some fossils from South Africa" (1859).
 He followed this up with "Note on the geology of the Sunday's River, South Africa" (The Geologist, 1861) and other papers, resulting in his election to Fellowship of the Geological Society of London in 1872.